Rev. Dr. Curran Reichert

 Office Time: Curran takes Mondays and Friday off and is available by appointment Tue – Thur.

-Angela’s family moved to Sonoma in 1968 following her grandparents move here a few years prior.
-She has been with FCC since February 2014.
+Her family moved to Sonoma in 1968 following her grandparent’s move here a few years prior.
 She worked 12 years at Fireman’s Fund Insurance Companies where she met her future husband, Denis, and his son, Erik.
-They have been married 21 years.

-When not enjoying her time at FCC or driving out of town four evenings a week (add Mom Taxi to her resume), Angela takes pleasure in her ordinary life of hikes with Denis, entertaining, playing card and board games, and organizing just about anything.
-But mostly, you’ll find her in the kitchen planning the next gathering, cooking, and baking tasty expressions of love.
+When not enjoying her time at FCC, Angela takes pleasure in her ordinary life of hikes and explorations with Denis, entertaining, playing card and board games, and organizing just about anything.
+But mostly, you’ll find her in the kitchen planning the next gathering, cooking, and baking expressions of love.

 Office Hours: Tuesday- Thursday 8:30 a.m. – 12:30 p.m.